Real People. Real Stories: Teigan's Story

 I had made the scary decision to step out of my comfort zone in personal care after 8 years, and start a new job as a customer service representative in the beginning of 2021.
 Only a few months later I received my Refsum diagnosis.

-I was open from the beginning with my employers that I was visually impaired and had recently stopped driving on the advice on my optometrist, and they took me onboard without hesitation.
-When I found out about my Refsum diagnosis I was met with compassion and understanding, the likes of which I never could have expected.
+I was open from the beginning with my employers that I was visually impaired and had stopped driving on the advice of my optometrist, and they took me onboard without hesitation.
+When I found out about my Refsum diagnosis and shared this with them, I was met with the kind of compassion and understanding that I never could have expected.

-I’ve now been with the same business for four years, where I have had the opportunity to undergo further training and opportunity for advancement.
-I am so pleased to say I have recently attained my certificate IV in Human Resource Management, and am now the HR/Quality Coordinator here.
+I’ve now been with the same business for four years, where I have had the opportunity to undergo further training.
+I am so pleased to say I have recently obtained my certificate IV in Human Resource Management, and am now the HR/Quality Coordinator here.

 What do you love most about your life today?

-The things I love most about my life today are spending time with my family & friends– I come from a family of 6 kids, and my siblings have given me the most beautiful nieces and nephews to love.
+The things I love most about my life today are spending time with my family & my incredible friends.
+I come from a family of 6 kids, and my siblings have given me the most beautiful nieces and nephews to love.
+My friends have shown me what it means to be loved unconditionally: whether they are friends I’ve always had, or ones I’ve recently found, I am forever grateful for them.

 The things that I love most about my life, however, would not be complete without mentioning my fiancé, Adrian.
-We have been together for four years, and share our two dogs, and our cat Tippy (who just happens to be blind too).
+We have been together for almost four years, and share our two dogs, and our cat Tippy (who just happens to be blind too).
 We have a beautiful home and veggie garden together, and we’ve just bought a small caravan to start our travelling adventures.
-Adrian has shown me a love and happiness that I will forever be grateful for.
 I still have around 30% of my vision, and pride myself on being very self-sufficient, but I would not be where I am today without his love and support.

 What are some of the ways you cope with Refsum?

-Since changing my diet, I have been able to maintain a healthy weight, and feel 100 times better than I ever have.
-It’s truly been a game changer for me.
+Since changing my diet, I have been able to maintain a healthy weight and feel 100 times better than I ever have.
+It’s been life changing for me.
 I’m looking forward to doing more this year to increase my strength and mobility.

 What do you hope the Global DARE Foundation could accomplish for you and others with Refsum?

-From what I have heard in the Refsum community, a lot of people have had to become quite ill and even hospitalized before receiving their diagnosis.
-I’m lucky that this wasn’t the case for me, and that I was able to put the pieces together and really back myself to get the testing and support I needed.
+From what I have heard in the Refsum community, a lot of people have had to become quite ill or even hospitalized before receiving their diagnosis.
+I’m lucky that this wasn’t the case for me, and that I was able to put the pieces together and get the testing and support I needed.

 I know there are others out there who are unable to advocate for themselves in this way, and I hope that in future they won’t have to.